Deewens/Department-of-Computing---Portfolio/README.md

-# Portfolio-DUT-Informatique_IUTMetz

-Site web de type Portfolio permettant de présenter le DUT Informatique de l'IUT de Metz (bien que le site puisse être utilisé pour d'autres IUT).
-Créé à la main sans utilisation de framework avec HTML/CSS, PHP, MySQL et Javascript.
+# Department of Computing - Portfolio

+Portfolio website for posting projects made in the Computing Department of the Metz University Institute of Technology.
+Created without any framework with HTML5, CSS3, PHP, MySQL and JavaScript.

-## Fonctionnalités
+## Features

-* Système d'authentification administrateur
-* Ajout de nouveaux articles (projets)
+* Admin account system
+* Add new projets
-* Suppression
+* Delete project
-* Modification
+* Update project

-**Connexion administrateur sur le site (en utilisant la base de données fournie) :**
+* Display the project list for each courses of the department

+**Admin credentials (if you are using the furnished database) :**
 * Login : admin
 * Mot de passe : admin

 ## Auteurs
-* Deewens
+* Adrien (Me)
 * Arthur (https://github.com/Arthur57255)

 ## Screenshots